charliecalvert/CloudNotes/Assignments/PassportFacebook.md

 }
 ```

-##Passport Code
+## Generic Code

 There is quite a bit of set up code needed to get Passport up and running.
-I ended up putting the code shared by both the Google and Facebook strategies in **index.js**.
+I put code that can be used by multiple strategies in **index.js**.
 I then create separate modules for the Google and Facebook specific code.

 So, in the intest of expediency, set index.js to look like this: